Petroleum Geophysics Short Courses

 - Seismic Migration

-All rock masses are seismically anisotropic, but we generally ignore this in our seismic acquisition, processing, and interpretation.
-The anisotropy nonetheless does effect our data, in ways that limit the effectiveness with which we can use it, if we ignore this basic fact.
-This course helps us understand why this inconsistency between reality and practice has been so pervasive in the past and why it will be less successful in the future, as we acquire modern seismic data (especially including wide-azimuth and vector seismic data) and as our management has correspondingly higher expectations of it.
-This course helps us understand how we can modify our practice to more fully realize the potential inherent in our data through algorithms which recognize the fact of seismic anisotropy.
+All rock masses are seismically anisotropic, but we often ignore this in our seismic acquisition, processing, and interpretation.
+The anisotropy nonetheless does affect our data, in ways that limit our effectiveness in using it, if we ignore this basic fact.
+This course helps us understand why this inconsistency between reality and practice has been so pervasive in the past and why it will be less successful in the future, as we acquire modern seismic data (especially including wide-azimuth and vector seismic data) and as our management has correspondingly higher expectations of it (and of us).
+This course helps us understand how we can modify our practice to realize more fully the potential inherent in our data, through algorithms which recognize the fact of seismic anisotropy.

 The course offers a five-day immersion in the important ideas of seismic anisotropy, across the entire spectrum of applications, starting with fundamental ideas, and applying these to P-wave subsurface imaging and physical characterization, then to vector waves (S-waves and C-waves).
-It shows how isotropic seismics is just an introduction to a much richer range of phenomena.
-Although seismic anisotropy is always weak (as measured by elastic constants), it can have surprisingly large effects (more than 100%) in some contexts, and completely new effects in other contexts.
+It shows how isotropic seismic is just an elementary introduction to a much richer range of phenomena.
+Although seismic anisotropy is usually weak (<10%, as measured by elastic constants), it can have surprisingly large effects (> 100%) in some contexts and causes completely new effects in other contexts.
 These ideas assume particular importance for those geophysicists involved in the shale resource play.

-Although 95+% of our data these days is P-wave data, the vector wave discussion is nevertheless important, as we will encounter these data-types more in the future, and, as you will see, the isotropic model is hopelessly naïve for such waves.
+Although 95+% of our data these days is P-wave data, the vector wave discussion is nevertheless important (recall the appearance of the shear modulus in the AVO equation).
+Further, we will encounter these datatypes even more in the future, and, as you will see, the isotropic model is hopelessly naïve for such waves.